jboucher154/WebServ/project_standards/standards.md

 ** The cpp_class_writer.sh script will be maintained to produce the intial desired format **

 - Class declarations should be in a `.hpp` file and defintions should be in a separate `.cpp` file named after the class

+- There should only be one class declaration per `.hpp` file unless the classes are nested.

 - Specified private member functions and attributes should be defined before public methods.